The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Observations

 \section{Observations}

 The observations of WASP-79b presented here, were taken as part of HST's Panchromatic Exoplanet Treasury (PanCET) program GO-14767 (PIs David Sing and Mercedes L\'{o}pez-Morales).
 The target was observed on November 15th 2016, using the HST WFC3 G141 grism, to acquire spectra from 1.1 to 1.7 $\mu$m.
-Observations were completed over five consecutive HST orbits which collected 65 science frames.
-Data were collected in forward spatial scan mode, utilizing the 512\,$\times$\,512 subarray, in SPARS25, with 7 non-destructive reads per exposure, resulting in an exposure time of 138.38 seconds.
-Due to the timing of the eclipse and the HST orbit, neither the planetary ingress and egress were captured with two orbits conducted pre-eclipse, two orbits during eclipse, and one orbit post-eclipse.
+Observations were completed over five consecutive HST orbits with the first orbit having 12 exposures and the subsequent four orbits collecting 13 exposures each, resulting in a total of 64 exposures.
+Data were collected in forward spatial scan mode with a scan rate of $\sim$0.65 pixels/s, utilizing the 512\,$\times$\,512 subarray, in SPARS25, with 7 non-destructive reads per exposure, resulting in an exposure time of 138.38 seconds.
+Due to the timing of the eclipse and the HST orbit, neither the planetary ingress nor egress were captured with two orbits conducted pre-eclipse, two orbits during eclipse, and one orbit post-eclipse.